NOCTURNE IN PARALLAX

 “Parallax” is the phenomenon in which an object seems to shift position depending on where you’re standing (or moving) as you look at it.
 In this trio, that idea shows up in a musical perspective: lines move at different speeds, drifting past each other, briefly aligning, then slipping out of sync again.

 From that opening drive, the music continues outward toward the horizon.
-The parallax first shows up in the melodic motion but gradually seeps into the harmonic world as well.
+The parallax first shows up in the accompaniment but gradually seeps into the harmonic world as well.
 The harmony behaves like the same landscape seen from different lanes.
 The mountains in the distance move much more slowly than the mile markers zooming by.
 The result, I hope, is a kind of nocturnal continuity—one long look out the windshield, where the scenery keeps shifting but the destination stays politely unclear.

 -SC